Vampire Cheerleaders

 Vampire Cheerleaders is an original English-language (OEL) manga series written by Adam Arnold, with art by Michael Shelfer; previously by Shiei, and published by Seven Seas Entertainment.
-The series follows the adventures of a squad of teenage vampires who really know how to show their school spirit.
+The series follows the adventures of a squad of teenage vampires who are also cheerleaders.

+Publication history

 Vampire Cheerleaders is the lead story in a supernatural double-feature of Vampire Cheerleaders and the Aoi House spin-off Paranormal Mystery Squad, about a team of cryptid hunters that each has some form of supernatural power, sans the main character.
 New updates of Vampire Cheerleaders appeared every Monday, Wednesday, and Friday at Gomanga.com and were run concurrent on the Vampire Cheerleaders Facebook page.

 Vampire Cheerleaders made its print debut with 208 pages on 15 March 2011 with the release of the first volume.
 An ebook was also made available on the Kindle and Nook on the same date.

 Vampire Cheerleaders Vol. 2 debuted with 224 pages at #7 on the New York Times Manga Best Sellers list for the week of January 1, 2012.
 It was originally released on Amazon on December 6, 2011.

 On June 5, 2012, the first two print volumes were combined into a single 432-page omnibus containing the first two story arcs of Vampire Cheerleaders and sister series Paranormal Mystery Squad as the Vampire Cheerleaders/Paranormal Mystery Squad Monster Mash Collection.
 The Monster Mash Collection debuted at No. 9 on the New York Times Manga Best Sellers list for the week of June 24, 2012.
 Paranormal Mystery Squad has been incorporated into the archives on the Vampire Cheerleaders website.

 Plot

-When one of Bakertown High School's vampire cheerleaders discover that one of their own is missing, Lori Thurston and the other senior cheerleaders have no other choice but to induct one of the eleventh grade girls from the 'B Squad' into their vampiric ranks.
+When one of Bakertown High School's vampire cheerleaders discover that one of their own is missing, Lori Thurston and the other senior cheerleaders are forced to induct one of the eleventh grade girls from the 'B Squad' into their vampiric ranks.
 The girls hold tryouts, choosing sheltered virgin Heather Hartley.